muchip/fmca/README.md

 ## Installation
-FMCA is a header only library.
+FMCA is header only.
 It depends on [Eigen](https://eigen.tuxfamily.org), which has to be installed in advance.

 Moreover, thanks to [pybind11](https://github.com/pybind/pybind11), FMCA may be compiled into a python module.